Bloomer Shippers Connecting Railroad: History

 In June 1985, the Illinois Central Gulf Railroad (ICG) sold a portion of its circuitous route between Kankakee and Bloomington to a new spin-off railroad company which called itself "The Bloomer Line" (after the ex-Illinois Central Railroad division it had purchased).
 Specifically, the Bloomer Line purchased the right-of-way between Herscher and Barnes.
-The railroad has since taken the line between Herscher and Kempton and Barnes and Colfax out of service.

-At Chatsworth, the Bloomer Line makes a connection with the Toledo, Peoria and Western Railway.
-In May 1990, the railroad purchased from the Norfolk and Western Railway its ex-Wabash Railway line from near Risk south to Gibson City.
-Connections to N&W successor Norfolk Southern and ICG successor Canadian National Railway are made at Gibson City.
+In May 1990, the railroad purchased the former Wabash Railroad line from near Strawn, south to Gibson City from the Norfolk and Western.
+Connections to N&W successor Norfolk Southern and ICG's successor Canadian National Railway are made at Gibson City.
+The railroad has since taken the lines from Herscher to Kempton and from Barnes to Colfax out of service.

 Operations

-The Bloomer Line is owned by Alliance Grain Company, which owns the eight grain elevators served by the railroad.
-It is primarily a grain transporter, shipping carloads of corn, soybeans and wheat from these locations to the connecting railroads, but also serves several other industries, including a soybean processing plant in Gibson City and a fertilizer distribution facility in Colfax.
+The Bloomer Line is owned and operated by Alliance Grain Company, which owns the eight grain elevators served by the railroad.
+It is primarily a grain transporter, shipping carloads of corn, soybeans and wheat from these locations to the connecting railroads of Norfolk Southern and Canadian National at Gibson City, and the Toledo, Peoria & Western at Chatsworth for further transport.
+The Norfolk Southern can interchange 75 standard cars and the Canadian National can interchange 100 cars.

+The line also serves several other agriculture related industries.
+These include raw plastic shipments to a drainage tile company in Chatsworth and shipments of potash in roughly 70 car amounts to the Colfax Potash Center, as well as potash and DAP to Heritage FS in Charlotte and Evergreen FS in Anchor.

 Bloomer Line locomotives are painted bright red and labeled in a font which looks very similar to that used on the former Chicago, Burlington and Quincy Railroad.

-Locomotive maintenance was conducted at Chatsworth until shops were constructed at Gibson City after that line was purchased.
+Locomotive maintenance was conducted at Chatsworth until shops were constructed at Gibson City after the Norfolk & Western Line from Strawn to Gibson city was purchased.